-Hornbeam trees make fantastic ornamental trees, with a choice of habit (native and rounded or upright and formal) and dense foliage; this makes them ideal for screening as well as hedging.
-They are a popular choice for avenue planting as their foliage canopies make an attractive feature in urban settings.
+Hornbeam trees make wonderful stately ornamental trees and their dense foliage makes them ideal for screening and hedging.
+They are a popular choice for avenue planting as their foliage canopies make an attractive feature in urban settings and they're also popular with wildlife.
+The Hornbeam trees in this range include natural rounded shapes, formal upright shapes and even a pleached form.

 The name Hornbeam is derived from the Latin 'horn' in reference to the hardiness of the wood and 'beam' the Old English for tree.
 Carpinus is the ancient Latin word for the species.
 Hornbeam trees have a rich history within folklore.
 A tonic was made from the leaves to treat tiredness and exhaustion and the leaves were commonly used to prevent bleeding and heal wounds.